-This project aims to improve the profitability of emerging and smallholder cattle farmers by developing cost-effective and environmentally-sustainable beef value chains that supply cattle to meet the specifications of high-value, free-range beef markets.
+This project aimed to improve the profitability of emerging and smallholder cattle farmers by developing cost-effective and environmentally-sustainable beef value chains that supply cattle to meet the specifications of high-value, free-range beef markets.

-In South Africa, red meat consumption has increased by about 20% since the early 1990s, and is projected to increase by a further 20% by 2023.
+Since the early 1990s, red meat consumption in South Africa has increased by about 20%, and is projected to increase by a further 20% by 2023.
 To meet this growing demand, South Africa is a net importer of beef and live animals to supply grain-fed beef to supermarkets and weaner cattle for feedlots.

 Emerging and communal farmers market less than 10% of their animals each year, compared to 25% in the commercial sector, showing the enormous potential for improvement.

-The overall planned outcome is to increase the cost effectiveness of emerging and communal farm businesses in an environmentally sustainable way.
-Achieving the overall outcome will simultaneously improve the profitability and productivity of smallholder farmer businesses through higher prices for cattle meeting free-range specifications and improved on-farm production systems that increase animal performance and supply of cattle.
+The overall planned outcome was to increase the cost effectiveness of emerging and communal farm businesses in an environmentally sustainable way.
+Achieving the overall outcome simultaneously improves the profitability and productivity of smallholder farmer businesses through higher prices for cattle meeting free-range specifications and improves on-farm production systems that increase animal performance and supply of cattle.

 - Increasing adoption of improved practices, knowledge and skills across all sectors of the value chain, including at farmer, transporter, processor and retailer levels.